 All costs are estimates and are not guarantees.
 For the most current program information, check with an adviser by calling (425) 235-5840.

-Language Skills: Students must provide evidence of their ability to compose basic business letters, memos and reports, or have completed an COMP 100 or above course with a minimum 2.0 GPA.
-Students may take an assessment to determine readiness for COMP 100 or ENGL& 101 courses.
-(Students entering without basic skills in English, grammar and mechanics may take longer to complete.)
+- Language Skills: Students will be asked to compose basic business letters, memos and reports.
+Students entering without basic skills in English, grammar and mechanics may take longer to complete.

 |COL 101||College Success||2|